Skinny BBLs are basically regular BBLs (Brazilian butt lift surgeries) for slender, fit individuals who don’t have a lot of excess fat.

 Can you be too skinny for a BBL?

 In some cases, yes.
-Below, we answer this question in more detail and offer some solutions if you’re someone who’s thin but desires the results of a BBL.
+Below, we answer this question in more detail and offer some solutions if you’re someone who’s thin but desires the results of a traditional Brazilian butt lift.

 First, though, let’s learn more about skinny BBLs and what this surgery entails.